Realize Your Purpose in Life by Using Your Talents

 Are you more productive with four 12-hour days and then three days off or are you up for a 24/7 kind of life?

 4. Lifestyle is next.

-5. Do you need a lot of people around you to keep you excited and interested or are you a lone wolf who likes to work alone with no one to interrupt you?
+5. Do you need many people around you to keep you excited and interested or are you a lone wolf who likes to work alone with no one to interrupt you?

-Do you like following directions and doing repetitive tasks or do you want to be the decision maker who is constantly discovering new methodologies?
-Do you like unpredictability or do you want to know that when your customers or clients call or come in, you will have all the answers?
+Does unpredictability make you thrive, or do you want to know that when your customers or clients call or come in, you will have all the answers?

-6. Do you have elderly parents who need your time and help?
+Do you have children who need your attention?

 I know we spoke earlier of dreaming about the endless possibilities and having no responsibilities and no one to answer to, and that should have given you a few good ideas.

 Despite your dreams you might think “We live in the real world.”

 There are bills to pay and mouths to feed.